Comprehensive binocular vision exams, vision therapy, and prism solutions for children and adults.

 Comprehensive Binocular Vision Exam in Southfield

-A binocular vision exam at Michigan Contact Lens evaluates how your eyes align, focus, track, and function together.
-This detailed testing helps us identify the source of symptoms and create a personalized treatment plan.
+A binocular vision exam at Michigan Contact Lens checks how well your eyes work together.
+We examine eye alignment, focus, and tracking to find the cause of your symptoms.
+Then, we create a personalized treatment plan.

 Tests May Include